Anaheim Truck Accident Lawyers

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

 While truck drivers are often at fault for causing truck accidents, there are situations in which the truck driver is free from blame because it is actually some other party that bears responsibility.
-It is again important for people to work with an experienced Anaheim truck accident lawyer who will know how to investigate a crash to determine the appropriate liable parties by examining police reports, speaking to eyewitnesses, and reviewing truck driver logs.
+In these cases, an experienced Anaheim truck accident lawyer can help investigate a crash to determine the potentially liable parties by examining police reports, speaking to eyewitnesses, and reviewing truck driver logs.

-It is never out of the question that a third party, such as another motor vehicle driver, was at fault for causing a truck accident.
+Depending on the available evidence, it is possible that a third party, such as another motor vehicle driver, was at fault for causing a truck accident.
 There is also a very common issue involving a truck malfunctioning because of a mechanical issue, and liable parties in these cases might include parts manufacturers, mechanics, or other maintenance providers.

 Common kinds of truck accident injuries often include, but are not limited to: